 When hunting for patterns, it’s critical to use good charting software.
 We recommend using ThinkorSwim, TradingView, or StockCharts.com.
-Many great charting companies are out there, but these are our personal preferences.
+Many great charting companies exist, but these are our personal preferences.

 Technical analysis tools are essential to search for patterns and setups to trade.

-If you’re saying to yourself, this all makes sense, but I have no idea how to do the technical analysis basics.
-Or even fundamental analysis, for that matter.
+If you’re saying to yourself, this all makes sense, but I don’t know how to do the basics of technical analysis—or even fundamental analysis, for that matter.
 Don’t worry; we’ve got you covered!
 Our trading courses can help you get started.